PierreBarrat/TreeKnit.jl/docs/src/types.md

 # The `OptArgs` object

-`computeMCCs` and several other functions take an `OptArgs` object that controls several parameters of the inference process.
+`run_treeknit!` and several other functions take an `OptArgs` object that controls several parameters of the inference process.
 ```@docs
 OptArgs
 ```